Office of Student Affairs

 Federal Direct Subsidized Loan: The Federal Direct Subsidized Stafford Loan is no longer available for Graduate and Professional students.

 Federal Direct Graduate PLUS Loan: The Federal Direct Graduate PLUS Loan is a credit based loan that allows graduate and professional students to borrow up to the standard cost of attendance minus any other aid.
-An origination fee of 4.264 percent is charged up front for loans disbursed after October 1, 2017 and before October 1, 2018.
-The interest rate on the loan is at a fixed 6.84%.
+An origination fee of 4.248 percent is charged up front for loans disbursed after October 1, 2018 and before October 1, 2019.
+The interest rate on the loan is at a fixed 7.079%.
 Repayment begins immediately with provisions for deferment while in school more than half time.
-Applications are available on the Financial Aid website under the Forms tab.
+Graduate Plus Loan Application is available online.
 Students must sign a separate master promissory note for these loans.

 Private/Alternative Student Loans

 These are unsecured bank loans.
 These credit-based loans are offered at variable interest rates and are based on either prime or LIBOR, which fluctuates quarterly.
 Interest begins to accrue immediately but you are able to defer both interest and principle repayment while you remain enrolled.
 Most lenders will also allow deferment during all or part of your residency.
 Various lenders offer different benefits, terms and conditions so be sure to read carefully before you agree to apply or consult with the SOM Financial Aid Office.